wdka-publicationSt/WdKA-Staff-Research/README.md

     - PDF styling is defined in: `pdf/style.pdf.css` as CSS
     - errors found while generating the pdf are stored in `pdf/weasyprint.log`
     - resulting pdf will be saved in `pdf/publication.pdf`
-* run `./make.py  wordfrequency` to get the texts' word frequency

 ## On CSS for print